microsoft/azure-function-flex-open-ai/docs/workshop.md

 Cognitive Services can be categorized into five main areas:

-- Decision: Content Moderator provides monitoring for possible offensive, undesirable, and risky content.
+- **Decision:** Content Moderator provides monitoring for possible offensive, undesirable, and risky content.
 Anomaly Detector allows you to monitor and detect abnormalities in your time series data.
-- Language: Azure Language service provides several Natural Language Processing (NLP) features to understand and analyze text.
+- **Language:** Azure Language service provides several Natural Language Processing (NLP) features to understand and analyze text.
-- Speech: Speech service includes various capabilities like speech to text, text to speech, speech translation, and many more.
+- **Speech:** Speech service includes various capabilities like speech to text, text to speech, speech translation, and many more.
-- Vision: The Computer Vision service provides you with access to advanced cognitive algorithms for processing images and returning information.
+- **Vision:** The Computer Vision service provides you with access to advanced cognitive algorithms for processing images and returning information.
-- Azure OpenAI Service: Powerful language models including the GPT-3, GPT-4, Codex and Embeddings model series for content generation, summarization, semantic search, and natural language to code translation.
+- **Azure OpenAI Service:** Powerful language models including for instance the GPT-3, GPT-4, Codex and Embeddings model series for content generation, summarization, semantic search, natural language to code translation and much more.

 You now want to retrieve the transcript out of the audio file uploaded thanks to the speech to text cognitive service.

 <div class="task" data-title="Tasks">

 > - Because the transcription can be a long process, you will use the monitor pattern of the Azure Durable Functions to call the speech to text batch API and check the status of the transcription until it's done.
->
 > - Inside the folder `src/processor` a skeleton of the orchestration file called `AudioTranscriptionOrchestration.cs` is provided to you.
 > - Explore the `SpeechToTextService.cs` file and the `Transcription.cs` model provided to get the transcription.
 > - Update the `StartTranscription`, `CheckTranscriptionStatus` and `GetTranscription` methods inside the `AudioTranscriptionOrchestration.cs` file

 </div>